manage/android-sdk-sample-app/README.md

-##Manage Android SDK
+##Manage Android SDK Sample App

 This is the Manage Publisher Mobile Ads SDK for Android

-Modified: 2014/10
+Modified: 2015/05
-SDK Version: 3.1
+SDK Version: 3.2

 ###Contains:
 ----------------------------------